GeorgeAlam37/ABN-Amro-Android-App/README.md

 <h1>ABN AMRO GitHub Repositories Viewer</h1>

-This Android app allows users to view the repositories of ABN AMRO on GitHub.
+This app allows users to view the repositories of ABN AMRO on GitHub.
 The app consists of two screens: a list screen and a detail screen.

 <h2>Features:</h2>

-<h2>List Screen:</h2>
+<h3>List Screen:</h3>

 Paginated list of ABN AMRO repositories.
 Each item displays the following data: